 By discussing your situation with you and making an assessment of your needs, we will be able to determine your suitability for our support and the likely length of our involvement in supporting you in overcoming your difficulties.

-If you require temporary support for a while to help you recover from a short-term setback such as a period of ill-health, a stay in hospital or a time of instability or vulnerability in your life our Short-term Intervention and Care Management Service is there to help.
+If you require temporary support for a while to help you recover from a short-term setback such as a period of ill-health, a stay in hospital or a time of instability or vulnerability in your life our Intermediate Care and Rehabilitations Service is there to help.

 If we think your needs are more complex or require continued support over a longer period of time (more than 3 months), we may involve a longer-term care and support service.
 This support is designed to maintain independent living and is delivered by our Locality Teams.
 This approach will enable us, and in many cases, partner organisations, to work with you to plan your care and deliver support appropriately.